Spaceplane: Europe

 The experience from the IXV project is being used in the PRIDE programme to develop the uncrewed reusable spaceplane Space Rider.

 The German Space Agency (DLR) is developing the Reusable Flight Experiment (ReFEx) as a demonstrator for a winged reusable rocket first stage.
 It will be carried by a sounding rocket to apogee of approximately 130 km.
 Its first flight is expected in 2026.

 The German company POLARIS Spaceplanes, in cooperation with DLR, is developing a multipurpose suborbital spaceplane Aurora that can be used for launching payloads into orbit when combined with an expendable upper stage.

 Dassault Aviation and OHB are developing an orbital spaceplane called VORTEX (Véhicule Orbital Réutilisable de Transport et d’EXploration) for both civilian and military orbital missions.
 The company first presented this project at the 2025 Paris Air Show.
 ESA expressed an interest to cooperate on a scaled down suborbital technology demonstrator version of VORTEX.

 French company AndroMach, founded in 2023, is developing small suborbital (ENVOL) and orbital (ÉTOILE) spaceplanes with financial support by CNES.

+INVICTUS will be a hypersonic flight test vehicle, enabling technologies for future reusable spaceplanes.